-In February of 2010, in Saguaro National Park, I began this painting project, and by December of 2014, 58 months later, I hope to reach my goal.
-As of mid-July 2013 I have painted in 20 parks and expect to reach 33 by the end of the year.
+In February of 2011, in Saguaro National Park, I began this painting project.
+As of May 2015 I have painted in 38 parks and expect to reach my goal early in 2016.
 Since I began the project, a 59th National Park, Pinnacles in California, has been added.

 I invite you to follow this project here on www.58in58.com.
-I have posted an updated schedule of my painting trips, images of paintings, and have added journal entries of news and notes from this adventure.
+I will be posting an updated schedule of my painting trips for this summer, images of paintings, and will be making travel updates about this adventure in the journal.
+Please check back frequently.
 I invite anyone who would like, to join me for a day or for a week, to camp, hike, write, paint along side me.
 The experience will be made richer by your companionship and commentary, and I look forward to staying in touch with you a long the way.